 What if the leftover meal is still good and enough to eat?
 Make another meal out of it for your family or to donate it to the local soup kitchen.
 That is important because not every kind of food waste is good for compost.

-Even with your best attempt at zero waste school lunches, you may still generate some inorganic waste.
+Even with your best attempt at zero-waste school lunches, you may still generate some inorganic waste.
 If your local recycling center accepts the waste, you can just dump it in the proper recycle bin and be done.
 But some types of waste require special recycling infrastructures that are not widespread.

 A lot of the gear you'll need to start school lunch packing without the waste will initially cost a bit more than their disposable counterparts.
-Inevitably the odd misplaced reusable napkin or straws will happen.
+Inevitably the odd misplaced reusable napkin or straw will happen.
 Still, you can help them by using a permanent marker or label maker to put their name or an identifying mark on the items.
 That way, there is a chance to recover in case it gets misplaced.

 The food and packaging waste one child's school lunch can generate in one school year can quickly add up.
-To help your kid and the planet, you should pack a zero-waste lunch to school.
+To help your kid and the planet, you should pack a zero-waste lunch at school.

-Getting your kids involved in packing their zero-waste school lunch is an excellent way to teach younger children about environmental sustainability.
+Getting your kids involved in packing their zero-waste school lunches is an excellent way to teach younger children about environmental sustainability.
 Your older kids can even help you out with things like recycling, composting, and packing their own lunches.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.